p2k3m/ResumeForge/docs/cloudfront-url.md

 - `GET /go/cloudfront` (alias `/redirect/latest`)

 These endpoints reflect whatever value is stored in `config/published-cloudfront.json`, so keeping that file current keeps all documentation and redirects accurate.

+After publishing, share the refreshed domain from `config/published-cloudfront.json` with downstream consumers so they can update bookmarks, integrations, or public references.